Tsonnet #18 - Property-based testing saves the day (and my sanity)

 In the previous post, we added support for indexing strings and extracted the duplication into an indexable module:

-module, I feel uneasy about the fact that it's only being indirectly tested, so I've decided to cover it thoroughly.
+Since I added the Env module, I feel uneasy about the fact that it's only being indirectly tested, so I've decided to cover it thoroughly.

 Adding property-based testing for the environment

-and it is difficult to manually test all possible cases ourselves.
+The environment is supposed to store any type of expr and it is difficult to manually test all possible cases ourselves.
 I believe property-based testing is perfect for this scenario.

 If you don't know what property-based tests are, or want a refresher, I've got you covered with this short article: